IIIF/api/source/presentation/4.0/model.md

 ### partOf
 {: #partOf}

-A containing resource that includes the resource that has the `partOf` property.
+The `partOf` property references resources which the current resource is contained within, or is otherwise part of.
 When a client encounters the `partOf` property, it might retrieve the [referenced][prezi40-terminology] containing resource, if it is not [embedded][prezi40-terminology] in the current representation, in order to contribute to the processing of the contained resource.
 For example, the `partOf` property on a Canvas can be used to reference an external Manifest in order to enable the discovery of further relevant information.
 Similarly, a Manifest can reference a containing Collection using `partOf` to aid in navigation.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.